great-expectations/great_expectations/docs/terms/execution_engine.md

 ### Features and promises

 An Execution Engine provides the computing resources that will be used to actually perform <TechnicalTag relative="../" tag="validation" text="Validation" />.
-Great Expectations can take advantage of many Execution Engines, such as Pandas, Spark, or SqlAlchemy, and even translate the same <TechnicalTag relative="../" tag="expectation" text="Expectations" /> to validate data using different engines.
+Great Expectations can take advantage of different Execution Engines, such as Pandas, Spark, or SqlAlchemy, and even translate the same <TechnicalTag relative="../" tag="expectation" text="Expectations" /> to validate data using different engines.

 Data is always viewed through the lens of an Execution Engine in Great Expectations.
 When we obtain a <TechnicalTag relative="../" tag="batch" text="Batch" />Batch of data, that Batch contains metadata that wraps the native Data Object of the Execution Engine -- for example, a `DataFrame` in Pandas or Spark, or a table or query result in SQL.